pheliml/tools/filesystem/README.md

-Simple in memory file system written in C using the libfuse library
+Simple in memory file system written in C using libfuse Initial implementation will be written using the high level libfuse api